Lsteenhuis/500fg/README.md

 	violin_plots <- creating of violin_plot

-[1] Lamb J, et al, The Connectivity Map: using gene-expression signatures to connect small molecules, genes, and disease., Scinece, 2006,1929-1935
+[1] Lamb J, et al, The Connectivity Map: using gene-expression signatures to connect small molecules, genes, and disease., Science, 2006,1929-1935

 [2] kidd et al, Mapping the effects of drugs on the immune system, nature biotechnology,34, 2016, 47-5